-First-year students who successfully complete the full academic year's requirements will be awarded three credits (HON 100) and invited to attend a new cycle of the Laut Honors College the following year, in which the modalities will remain the same but the experiences will be entirely distinct and new.
+First-year students who successfully complete the full academic year's requirements will be awarded three credits (HON 100) and invited to attend a new cycle of the Laut Honors College the following year, in which the modalities will remain the same but the topic and experiences will be entirely distinct and new.
 Sophomore students who successfully complete the second full academic year's requirements will be awarded an additional three credits (HON 200).
 At any time, a student may request to withdraw from the Laut Honors College.
 A student may only enter the Laut Honors College at the beginning of a semester, or by special permission of the Director of the Honors Program and the Laut Honors College Mentor.

 Qualifications for Participation

-WJU faculty may also contact the Director of the Honors Program to nominate qualified students who were not originally part of the program (whether because the worthy student misplaced the invitation or had a change of heart, applied too late, transferred, etc.) Such qualified students may be admitted at any point before the midterm of Fall semester of sophomore year, although only students who complete the full year's requirements will receive credit (HON 100 or HON 200) for that year.
+WJU faculty may also contact the Director of the Honors Program to nominate qualified students who were not originally part of the program (whether because the worthy student misplaced the invitation or had a change of heart, applied too late, transferred, etc.) Such qualified students may be admitted at any point before the midterm of Spring semester of the first year.
 The Honors Program fervently believes that no worthy potential scholar should miss out on opportunities of the Laut Honors College.

 Sophomore students who have successfully completed all relevant requirements for the Laut Honors College will be invited to apply for induction into the Ignatian Honors Seminar during Spring semester of sophomore year.